Diary of Work on the Jeep.

 Replace battery clamp bolts.

 High and low beam headlight connections need to be reversed.
-High beam
+High beam indicator is on with low beam.

 Installed 10A blade fuse for indicators.